peter/python-content-api/README.md

 * Validation with jsonschema
 * API testing with pytest and the request package
 * OpenAPI/Swagger documentation generated from model routes
+* Deployment to Heroku
+* Deployment with Zappa to AWS Lambda

 ## Setting up Development Environment